SynEdgy/synedgy.com/docs/README.md

 <img src="./assets/chaining_imperative_transforms.png" />

-By thinking about the transforms, we force the administrators to think in terms of changes at a given time, but they look the bigger picture.
+By thinking about the transforms, we force the administrators to think in terms of changes at a given time, but they lose the ability to understand the bigger picture.

-We're making the configuration transactional, and the administrator focuses on a single transaction.
+We're making the configuration transactional, and the administrator focuses on a single transaction at a given time.

 ### Configuration Drift